addr2data/webinar-01/README.rst

 	- Customers who operate applications across AZs are able to achieve higher levels of availability.
 	- The two (2) AZs that we will use during this webinar are us-east-1a and us-east-1b

+|

+- Each Subnet has five (5) addresses reserved from its IPv4 CIDR block.

+	+ For example, our Subnets will use IPv4 CIDR blocks with a prefix length of **/23**, which results in **512** possible IPv4 addresses, but only **507** IPv4 addresses available for Instances.

+	+ The reserved addresses are as follows:

+		+ base + 0: Network address

+		+ base + 1: Reserved by AWS (VPC router)

+		+ base + 2: Reserved by AWS (VPC base + 2 is DNS server, but base + 2 is also reserved in each subnet)

+		+ base + 3: Reserved by AWS (future use)

+		+ last: Broadcast address

 - If traffic for a particular Subnet is routed to an Internet Gateway (based on the Route Table association), then it is considered to be a *public* subnet.

 - For an Instance on a *public* subnet to communicate over the Internet with IPv4, it must have a *Public IPv4 address* or an *Elastic IP address*.

 	+ More on *Public IPv4 addresses* and *Elastic IP addresses* later

+- Subnets have a setting called **Auto-assign IPv4**, which can be enabled/disabled.
+If this setting is enabled for a subnet:

+	+ Instances launched in that Subnet will be assigned a *Public IPv4 address*, unless overridden during Instance launch.

+- For an Instance on a *public* subnet to communicate over the Internet with IPv6, it must have an IPv6 address.

 - If traffic for a particular Subnet is not routed to an Internet Gateway (based on the Route Table association), then it is considered to be a *private* subnet.

-- Subnets have a setting called **Auto-assign IPv4** that can be enabled/disabled.
-If this setting is enabled:

 	+